 As a biopharmaceutical company focused on in-licensing, developing and commercializing proprietary pharmaceutical product candidates, we have entered into license agreements to acquire the rights to develop and commercialize our two product candidates, IV APAP and Omigard.
 Pursuant to these agreements, we obtained exclusive licenses to the patent rights and know-how for selected indications and territories.
 Under the IV APAP agreement, we paid to BMS a \$25.0 million up-front fee and may be required to make future milestone payments totaling up to \$50.0 million upon the achievement of various milestones related to regulatory or commercial events.
-Under the Omigard agreement, we paid to Migenix Inc. an aggregate of \$2.0 million in the form of an up-front fee, including the purchase of 617,284 shares of Migenix common stock, and may be required to make future milestone payments totaling up to \$27.0 million upon the achievement of various milestones related to regulatory or commercial events related to regulatory or commercial events of the payments related to pay net sales of the licensed products.
+Under the Omigard agreement, we paid to Migenix Inc. an aggregate of \$2.0 million in the form of an up-front fee, including the purchase of 617,284 shares of Migenix common stock, and may be required to make future milestone payments totaling up to \$27.0 million upon the achievement of various milestones related to regulatory or commercial events.
+Under both agreements, we are also obligated to pay royalties on any net sales of the licensed products.